Agentless migration of VMware VMs

 Migration scenarios

-Due to a change in the intermediate technology solution for server migration, Server Migration Center (SMC) will no longer support migrating Windows servers to destination instances in Alibaba Cloud regions outside the Chinese mainland after 11:59 PM (UTC+8) on November 30, 2025.
-Before this date, SMC client V2.8.5 and earlier can still be used.
+Due to a change in its underlying technology, Server Migration Center (SMC) will no longer support migrating Windows servers to destination instances in Alibaba Cloud regions outside the Chinese mainland after 11:59 PM (UTC+8) on November 30, 2025.
+Before this date, you can still use SMC client 2.8.5 and earlier versions.
 For more information about the change and its impact, see Notice on SMC Discontinuing Support for Migrating Windows Servers to Destination Instances in Regions Outside the Chinese mainland.

 (Recommended) Migrate a server to an Alibaba Cloud ECS custom image.

-If you have not purchased an Alibaba Cloud ECS instance, you can migrate your server to an Alibaba Cloud ECS custom image.
-Then, you can use the custom image to manually create an ECS instance.
+If you do not already have an ECS instance, you can migrate your server to a custom image.
+You can then use this image to create an ECS instance.

 Migrate a server to an existing Alibaba Cloud ECS instance.

-If you have already purchased an Alibaba Cloud ECS instance and its storage, operating system, and other configurations are compatible with the source server, you can migrate the source server to the existing ECS instance.
+If you already have an Alibaba Cloud ECS instance with a configuration (including storage and operating system) compatible with the source server, you can migrate the source server to that instance.

 Environment requirements